Click here for COVID-19 (coronavirus) advice for people living with psoriasis and psoriatic arthritis.

 How safe and effective is Tremfya?

-Tremfya is a new medication that was licensed to treat psoriasis in the UK in 2017.
-‘Real-world’ (ie. Non-clinical trial) safety and effectiveness data is being collected by a long-running study, the British Association of Dermatologists Biologics Interventions Register (BADBIR).
+Tremfya is a new medication that was licensed to treat psoriasis in the UK in 2017 and psoriatic arthritis in 2020.
+‘Real-world’ (ie. Non-clinical trial) safety and effectiveness data is being collected by a long-running study, the British Association of Dermatologists Biologics and Immunomodulators Register (BADBIR).
 It is recommended that all people taking biologic treatments for their psoriasis should be asked for their information to be included in this register.